Artwork for podcast Top Traders Unplugged

 Ian:

-Personally, I, you know, looking at the US dollar yen chart, it seems to me that to really unwind, I know people will say, oh well, the technicals suggest that the carry tray is being unwound and look at the longs versus shorts.
-But if you look at actually how the currencies behaved, it really needs to get back to about 120.
+I think the fact that the currency moves haven't been that large.
+Personally, looking at the US dollar/yen chart, it seems to me that to really unwind (I know people will say, oh, well, the technicals suggest that the carry tray is being unwound and look at the longs versus shorts), if you look at actually how the currencies behaved, it really needs to get back to about 120, I think, to unwind.
+And appreciation from there would really start to cause problems.
+But the idea that we could see some repatriation to Japan, away from international assets, as yields go higher, seems to be perfectly sensible.

 But I was looking at some numbers earlier this week.
-You know, the Caribbean has higher exposure to US assets than, than Japan does now.
+You know, the Caribbean has higher exposure to US assets than Japan does now.
 But of course that's hedge funds.

 Alan: